World-changing Words – training course for young journalists

-The project primarily aims for a responsible journalism.
-Specifically, it aims to train young professionals who are not only aware of societal issues affecting the V4 region but also interested in exchange of information through journalism or by writing.
+The project primarily aimed for a responsible journalism.
+Specifically, it aimed to train young professionals who are not only aware of societal issues affecting the V4 region but also interested in exchange of information through journalism or by writing.
 This is in line with the goal of the V4 member countries in preserving and promoting cultural cohesion and cooperation within the region and in the EU as a whole.
-By inviting future journalists, their contribution of articles and blog entries about minority-related issues will raise awareness concerning minority issues.
-The newly published articles will draw attention on under-represented communities in the V4 region.
-The project will also involve members of minority groups thus enhancing their opportunities in the labour market.
+By inviting future journalists, their contribution of articles and blog entries about minority-related issues raise awareness concerning minority issues.
+The newly published articles draw attention on under-represented communities in the V4 region.
+The project also involved members of minority groups thus enhancing their opportunities in the labour market.
 The project is funded by Visegrad Fund. [http://visegradfund.org]

 A training course with 12 participants from 4 countries and 3 lecturers.

 1st day – theoretical day: introduction, principles of journalism, minority perspectives in the media, work with resources, researching

 2nd day – theoretical & practical day: journalism genres, opinion pieces and blog, case study, writing of articles

 3rd day – practical day: writing of articles, presentation, evaluation